The Art of Matching Kidneys Is Saving More Lives

-This article was reviewed and updated September 3rd, 2022 to maintain the latest statistics.
+This article was reviewed and updated in October 2025 to maintain the latest statistics.

 Transplants often mean the difference between life and death for people with renal failure, but kidneys are not readily available to all who need one.
-The donor shortage frequently leaves people in waiting, trapped on dialysis for extended periods of time with no known end in sight.
+The donor shortage frequently leaves people waiting—trapped on dialysis for extended periods with no end in sight.

 The wait time is nearly five years on average for a deceased-donor kidney via the national registry.
-Because people can survive with just one of their two kidneys, transplants from living donors are an option too.
-Living donor transplantation has saved countless lives but traditionally meant finding a compatible donor amongst a person’s close friends and family, which isn’t always possible.
+Because people can live with just one of their two kidneys, transplants from living donors are also an option.
+Living-donor transplantation has saved countless lives, but it has traditionally required finding a compatible donor among a person’s close friends and family—which isn’t always possible.

-As of 2022, nearly 106,000 people are waiting for life-saving organ transplants in the United States, and over 93,000 of them need a kidney.
-The National Kidney Foundation reports 3,000 new people are added to the list every month, while 14 people die each day waiting for kidney transplant.
+As of 2025, more than 103,000 people are waiting for life-saving organ transplants in the United States, and nearly 90,000 of them need a kidney.
+The Health Resources and Services Administration reports that approximately 5,000 new people are added to the list every month, while 13 people die each day waiting for a kidney transplant.

 The disparity between supply and demand is at a crisis point, but experts are developing innovative ways to expand the donor pool.